dimadesu/termux-nginx-rtmp/README.md

 I'm testing using this to make connection between action camera and [Belabox](https://belabox.net/) ingest more resilient to stutter as it's the weakest link in my setup.

 Btw check out my unofficial SRT ingest for Belabox [https://github.com/dimadesu/srt-ingest-for-belabox](https://github.com/dimadesu/srt-ingest-for-belabox) as it can work with this too.
 You can feed your SRT stream from a phone into SRT ingest of Belabox.
-Rebroadcasting RTMP as RTMP via Android phone seems to make signal more stable too.
+If you don't want to bother installing SRT ingest for Belabox even rebroadcasting RTMP as RTMP into RTMP ingest of Belabox seems to make signal stronger too.

 Ideally, distance between action camera and the phone should be fairly short to prevent radio interference.